 - We are continuing to investigate tenancy abandonments

-- We are continuing to process Statutory Successions, Assignation of Tenancy and Joint to Sole Tenancy applications, using information systems and by contacting applicants remotely
+- We are continuing to process applications in respect of Statutory Successions and the Assignation of Tenancies, using information systems and by contacting applicants remotely.

 We are helping tenants with their ability to pay rent, payment methods and how to claim any relevant benefits and rebates.

 We are assisting with deferred or reduced rent payments until tenants are in a more stable position financially.
 We have suspended evictions at the moment and will not evict tenants who are in rent arrears as a direct result of coronavirus.

 The Coronavirus (Scotland) Act 2020 received Royal Assent on 7 April 2020.
 The Act is intended to provide relief during the coronavirus outbreak, and the disruption caused by the outbreak.
 The Scottish Government’s clear commitment is that none of its provisions will last longer than is necessary and that the provisions are proportionate to deal with the outbreak and its effects.

 The Act ensures that renters in both the social and private rented sectors are protected while confined to their homes.

 The MyGov.Scot website provides specific information on the new measures for social housing tenants and information if you are suffering from financial hardship.

 We can now report that work has started in re-scheduling the postponed Case Management Discussions (CMDs).
 The rescheduled CMDs will commenced from July onwards by teleconference to allow the parties, representatives of parties, the tribunal judge and the tribunal clerk to participate remotely.
 Those parties affected will be contacted with an update of the position and this article provides information to the wider public.

 All private rented sector, civil proceedings and eviction cases are proceeding to CMDs in the first instance